MelonKony/millmint/content/utopia/vekllei/landscape/boroughs/eyri.md

 author: Hobart Phillips
 keywords: illustration, design, motion, utopia, utopianism, art, comics, comic, hobart, phillips, vekllei, millmint
 ---
 {{< hint >}}
 ߷ This article is about a [**borough**](/utopia/vekllei/landscape/boroughs) of [**Vekllei**](/utopia/vekllei/)
 {{< /hint >}}

+## Overview

+**The borough of Eyri** is an administrative region on the far northwest coast of Vekllei, located in the Afouismeh Region north of [Bakur](/utopia/vekllei/landscape/boroughs/bakur) and south of Basa.
+It is named after Eyri, an isolated coastal community employed mostly in controlled aquaculture by the Ocean Bureau.
+This quiet borough abounds with myth and legend related to its long seafaring history, emphasised only by the colossal wreck of the nearby icebreaking submarine *Sea Serpent*.

 >*In Eyri, the bones of an ancient beast warp and groan in the sun, red skin glinting in the whitecap churn of the shallows, oxidising, broken, ripped open by the sea.*

 -- [Killing a Sea Serpent](/posts/2021-03-17-serpent/)

-<span class="fc">T</span>
-**he borough of Eyri** is an administrative region on the far northwest coast of Vekllei, located in the Afouismeh Region north of [Bakur](/utopia/vekllei/landscape/boroughs/bakur) and south of Basa.
-It is named after Eyri, an isolated coastal community employed mostly in controlled aquaculture by the Ocean Bureau.
-This quiet borough abounds with myth and legend related to its long seafaring history, emphasised only by the colossal wreck of the nearby icebreaking submarine *Sea Serpent*.

 ## History